DaintyJet/VChat_GTER_EggHunter/README.md

 		<img src="Images/I17.png" width=600>

-   3. Run the [exploit3.py](./SourceCode/exploit3.py) program till a overflow occurs (See EIP/ESP and stack changes)
+   3. Run the [exploit3.py](./SourceCode/exploit3.py) program till a overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the the screen that says `Breakpoint at ...`.

 		<img src="Images/I18.png" width=600>